-A person who doesn’t smoke, but who is regularly around those who smoke, is also exposed to health risks of cigarette smoking.
+A person who doesn’t smoke, but who is regularly around those who smoke, is also exposed to the health risks of cigarette smoking.
 In fact, many people are not even aware of how harmful it is to breathe secondhand smoke!
 Check out a few hazards of passive smoking.

 1. Can cause lung cancer

 It’s not a secret that smoking can cause lung cancer.
-Breathing secondhand smoke is a trigger for a lung cancer too.
+Breathing secondhand smoke is a trigger for lung cancer too.
 If you live with people who smoke or you are regularly exposed to it, try to stop or limit any contact you can have with secondhand smoke.

 2. Causes many respiratory and breathing problems